Scaffold-Stark/ss2-docs/docs/recipes/DevelopingOnFork.md

 Forking from block: number=1047693
 ```

-3. If you wanna use events, **MAKE SURE** the fromBlock : is > the number in console + 1, otherwise the events data will always be empty. i.e. do not capture the first block of the fork
+3. If you wanna use events, **MAKE SURE** the fromBlock is a number bigger than the number in console + 1, otherwise the events data will always be empty. i.e. do not capture the first block of the fork

 ```typescript
 const { data: events } = useScaffoldEventHistory({